St Luke's Church, Chelsea: History

 The organ installed in the new church, with thirty-three sounding stops, was built by W. A. A. Nicholls but completed by Gray.
 It was rebuilt, using the original case and many of the pipes, by John Compton in 1932.

 The interior of the church was originally arranged as a "preaching house" with a large pulpit, a small altar, and galleries over the aisles.
 The arrangement was altered in the 1860s, but the galleries over the nave aisles were retained.
 Unusually for an Anglican church of the period, the St Luke's soon acquired a large altarpiece of the Deposition of Christ by James Northcote.

 Originally sharing its parish with Chelsea Old Church, in 1839 a further church, Christ Church, just off Flood St nearby, was added as a chapel of ease.
 Between 1860 and 1986 Christ Church was a separate parish, but is now re-united with St Luke's as the parish of St Luke and Christ Church, Chelsea, though many aspects of parish business are done separately for the two churches.

+In 1959 a new east window was dedicated, replacing the stained glass that had been lost during the Blitz.
+Designed by the prolific stained glass artist Hugh Easton, at the time it was said to be the largest window installed in a London church since the end of the Second World War.
+The heraldic design portrays no biblical or saintly figures, instead it incorporates the symbols and devices of the Evangelists, Apostles and Doctors of the Church, as well as those of 105 other saints.

+In 1997 the two empty niches either side of the chancel reredos were filled with sculptures by the artist Stephen Cox, known together as Vessels: Adam and Eve.
+The two urn-like figures are seen bowing their heads in shame for their disobedience to God.
+Adam, in the south niche, is fashioned from purple Imperial Porphyry, the world's hardest stone, which was sourced by the artist in Egypt.
+Eve, in the north niche, is fashioned from Hammamat Breccia, a green stone taken from the oldest known stone quarry in the world, also in Egypt.
+According to the church's own guide, the sculptures represent both God's creation and mankind's continual striving to become holy and redeemed.